Using the Data API for Aurora Serverless v1 - Amazon Aurora

 Note

 There isn't a fixed upper limit on the number of parameter sets.
-However, the maximum size of the HTTP request submitted through the Data API is 4 MiB.
-If the request exceeds this limit, the Data API returns an error and doesn't process the request.
+However, the maximum size of the HTTP request submitted through Data API is 4 MiB.
+If the request exceeds this limit, Data API returns an error and doesn't process the request.
 This 4 MiB limit includes the size of the HTTP headers and the JSON notation in the request.
 Thus, the number of parameter sets that you can include depends on a combination of factors, such as the size of the SQL statement and the size of each parameter set.

 The response size limit is 1 MiB.
 If the call returns more than 1 MiB of response data, the call is terminated.